 Modern Slavery Statement

 We comply with all applicable legislation relating to employee terms and conditions, including pay, and none of our staff earn less than the Living Wage.
 We have recently been awarded the Living Wage Accreditation in 2021.
 We have an Employee Forum which gives our employees a voice on our working conditions and practices.
 We have undertaken surveys during the pandemic relating to working at home (and back to the office) and health and safety throughout.

 Corporate responsibility policy

-For Walker Morris this is about managing our business in a way that enhances the positive and minimises the negative economic, social and environmental impacts of our activities and services.
+For Walker Morris, this is about managing our business in a way that enhances the positive and minimises the negative economic, social and environmental impacts of our activities and services.
 We aim to combine the provision of high quality commercial legal advice to our clients with a rewarding working environment and an awareness of the wider community.

-- to minimise our environmental impact.
+- minimising our environmental impact.

 Working with our suppliers

-Ian Gilbert, Managing Partner
+Malcolm Simpson, Managing Partner

 To view a signed copy of our Modern Slavery Statement please click here.